flyway/flywaydb.org/documentation/hub/checks.md

 ---
 layout: documentation
 menu: hub_checks
-subtitle: Pre-flight Checks with Flyway Hub
+subtitle: Migration script checks with Flyway Hub
 redirect_from: /documentation/hub-checks
 ---

-# Introducing Pre-flight Checks
+# Introducing Migration script checks

-We're calling all those tasks that should be completed before a database deployment happens "Pre-flight Checks".
+We're calling all those tasks that should be completed before a database deployment happens "Migration script checks".
 With Flyway Hub we are introducing the first of those checks, **Build** - with many more to come.

 ## Build

-The Build pre-flight check will test if your migration scripts can be run against a real, empty database.
+The Build check will test if your migration scripts can be run against a real, empty database.
 This has many benefits including:

 - Validating syntax of all scripts
 - Checking migration script order